 He gets what he needs when he needs it, and you mistake it for a "protecting his heart" moment.

-No one’s "time alone" should look like total isolation from the world.
-Complete separation is an alarm, a red flag you shouldn't ignore in your relationship.
+No one’s "time alone" should look like total isolation from the world for extended periods of time.
+Complete separation is an alarm, a red flag you shouldn't ignore.
 He’s hiding from the world because something's wrong.
-And he doesn't want to talk about it.

 On the other hand, how do you see yourself in the future - if he's in one of "those days" and you need him, will you be able to contact him to tell him you need help?
 No, he won't be there to help you.